hector-medina/gstock-test/README.md

 - gstock_db: MySQL database.
 - gstock_phpmyadmin: phpMyAdmin client for MySQL database.

+You can find a demo APi at http://hectormedina.es/api

 ## Installation.

 In order to install the API, you should follow the next steps: